WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/mobilenet.md

 [example-3] [WARN] [1655095282.744084511] [example]: Smart fps 30.00
 ```

-The output log shows that the topic for publishing algorithm inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
+The log shows that the topic for publishing inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
 The frame rate of the subscribed images and the algorithm inference output is approximately 30fps.

-To view the image and algorithm rendering effects, input http://IP:8000 in the browser on the PC (where IP is the IP address of the Horizon RDK):
+To view the image and algorithm, input http://IP:8000 in the browser on the PC (where IP is the IP address of the Horizon RDK):

 ![render_web](./image/box_basic/mobilenet_ssd_render_web.jpeg)

-### Feedback with Local Images
+### Use Local Images offline

 The following information is displayed in the terminal output: